Geophysics-AI/cme216-spring-2020/Homework/ADCME_HW/Setup.md

 # Compile the Custom Operator for 2D Case

-This guide explains how to compile the custom operator for the 2D Case.
+The final step explains how to compile the custom operator for the 2D Case.

 In `2DCase`, you have two source files: `HeatEquation.h` and `HeatEquation.cpp`.
 You need to compile them into a shared library, which you can use in the inverse modeling.
 To do so, go into `2DCase` directory and open a Julia prompt in a terminal.